pitininja/select-mania/README.md

 ```

 ## Questions

+##### Can I use the HTML `required` attribute?
+Yes you can!
+It is now supported and will behave as a standard select required attribute when the parent form is submitted.

 ##### Can I still get the selected values directly from the original select element?
 Of course!
 Just do a classic `$('target-selector').val();` and it will be fine.
 Every action taken on the select-mania element is passed on the orinal select element.